ryan-t-88/Risk-Dice/README.md

 - in the event of a draw between a pairing of dice, the attacking player will win.

 While playing, I found myself wondering what the probabilities of winning a 'skirmish' would be depending on whether you attack with
 1, 2, or 3 dice.
-It would be obvious that the battle would always be in the favour of the attacker, since they win any draws; but how much in the favour of the attacker would it be?
+It would seem obvious that the battle would always be in the favour of the attacker, since they win any draws; but how much in the favour of the attacker would it be?
 And what about cases when the attacker only has one die, and the defender has 2?

 Naturally, I determined the most fun way to figure this out would be to create a Risk Dice Simulator, then run it many times to see the